SIMP Topology Optimization Simulator Back

 SIMP Topology Optimization Simulator

-Run 2D topology optimization using the SIMP (density) method live in your browser.
-Adjust loads, boundary conditions, and volume fraction to intuitively explore optimal material layouts for lightweight structural design.
+Run 2D topology optimization using the SIMP (density) method in real time in your browser.
+Change loads, boundary conditions, and volume fraction to intuitively explore optimal material distribution.

 Mesh resolution